asm0dey/projector-pres/index.md

 # Images

-There are at least 5 times of images in AWT :scream:
+There are at least five types of images in AWT :scream:

 `VolatileImage`:
 - is used to display off-screen surfaces